 I then added the salt and started kneading quickly like bread dough until it was smooth and shiny and it could be stretched like Taffy .
 The it is as simple as forming the cheese into five balls and then put them in a big bowl of cold water for 30 minutes.
 This helped the cheese to have the same consistency throughout and cools it rapidly.

 We then took it out of the water and have already eaten one ball sliced onto crackers, topped with tomato and freshly cracked pepper and salt.
 Delicious!
-Apparently, it can be stored covered in the fridge for a few days, but don't think it will last that long.
-I usually make it on Friday night, and we use it on home made pizza on the Saturday night!
+Apparently, it can be stored covered in the fridge for a few days, but don’t think it will last that long.
+I usually make it on Friday night, and we use it on home-made pizza on the Saturday night!

-The New England Cheesemaking supply company site has the full recipe and a better step by step guide which is a little different than the book version of the 30 minute Mozzarella.
+The New England Cheesemaking supply company site has the full recipe and a better step by step guide which is a little different from the book version of the 30 minute Mozzarella.
 This web version includes cutting the curd and leaving it a little longer before draining.

 You can also add lipase at the same time you add the citric acid solution which should give it a stronger flavour and leave it for 20 minutes before adding the rennet.
 The lipase gives it some much need flavour, as I initially made it without this enzyme.
 It was too bland for me, so we add lipase every time.